XtremeTHN/GtkShell/README.md

 meson install -C build
 ```

+Install the project in pip only if you want autocompletions
 Via pip (execute this in the root directory of the repo):
 ```bash
 pip install .